willtim/Atavachron/README.md

 A list of all the Amazon regional endpoints can be found [here](https://docs.aws.amazon.com/general/latest/gr/rande.html).
 Ideally, AWS credentials should be provided in an INI-file located at `~/.aws/credentials`, currently it is only the default profile that is used.
 The format of this file is documented [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 Alternatively, the environment variables
 `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` can be used, these are documented [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

+### Glob filter patterns

+For both backup and restore, include and exclude glob patterns can be specified to restrict the set of files.
+The glob patterns must be relative paths and are therefore not expected to start with a leading forward slash.
+If multiple patterns are specified, the composition follows the following logical formula:

+    (include₁ ∨ ... ∨ includeₙ) ∧ ¬(exclude₁ ∨ ... ∨ excludeₙ)

+The glob pattern matching is provided by the Hackage /Glob/ package.
+A detailed description of the glob pattern syntax can be found [here](https://hackage.haskell.org/package/Glob-0.10.0/docs/System-FilePath-Glob.html#v:compile).

 ### Getting help

 A list of the available commands can be obtained by using the `--help` switch.
 The usage for a particular command can be obtained by invoking the command without any switches.